Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Butler connects on 8.1 three-pointers per game (126th in college basketball) compared to its opponents' 7.8.
 It shoots 34.4% from deep while its opponents hit 31.1% from long range.

-- Butler wins the turnover battle by 1.6 per game, committing 10.4 (63rd in college basketball) while its opponents average 12.
+- Butler has typically won the turnover battle this season, committing 10.4 per game (63rd in college basketball action) while forcing 12.0 (187th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.